THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 For most of you, this means using the debt snowball.

-In a nutshell, you organize your debts and pay off your smallest balance first.
+In a nutshell, you organize your debts from smallest balance to largest.

 And then your motivation increases more as you pay off more and more of your debt.

 This method has you pay off the debt with the highest interest rates first.